pemistahl/lingua/README.md

 - `mvn test -P accuracy-reports -D detector=tika` generates reports for *Apache Tika*
 - `mvn test -P accuracy-reports -D detector=optimaize` generates reports for *Optimaize*

+If you just want to create a report for a specific language, you can do so as well:

+- `mvn test -P accuracy-reports -D detector=lingua -D language=German`

-For each detector and language, a test report file is then written into `/accuracy-reports`, to be found next to the `src` directory.
-All accuracy reports of the current release are committed to this repository and can be found [here](https://github.com/pemistahl/lingua/tree/master/accuracy-reports).
+For each detector and language, a test report file is then written into [`/accuracy-reports`](https://github.com/pemistahl/lingua/tree/master/accuracy-reports), to be found next to the `src` directory.
 As an example, here is the current output of the *Lingua* German report:

 ```